Automattic/jetpack/to-test.md

 Once you've added the tracking ID, you should be able to see the Google Analytics tracking code in the source code of all pages on your site.

+### General

+In the past few releases we've refined our "Just In Time" message delivery system to display notices in specific area of the dashboard, when it's relevant for a site owner.
+In this release, we will start displaying notices to WooCommerce users.

+To test this, enable the WooCommerce plugin on your site, and make sure you are not using WooCommerce Services yet.

+The messages will be displayed on the following WooCommerce pages:
+- WooCommerce > Orders
+- WooCommerce > Edit Order
+- WooCommerce > Settings

+Make sure the messages are properly displayed when visiting one of those pages.
+You'll also want to make sure that clicking the "Install" button installs the WooCommerce Services plugin, and that the messages do not display anymore once you've installed and activated that plugin.

 ### Publicize

 We've made a few changes to Publicize, and would appreciate your help testing the following scenarios: